Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Main Result

 \end{theorem} The proofs are provided in Section~\ref{sec:MSE}.
 Theorem~\ref{thm:mainthm_MSE} describes the behavior of the standard MSE loss $ f(M, w) $ near the ground truth $ M^\ast $, which is a tighter bound than in~\cite{ma2023noisylowrankmatrixoptimization}.
 Unlike the robust loss, the MSE does not benefit from exponential decay in noise and is more sensitive to outliers.
-Also, in this regime, the new loss $\hat{g}(M,w)$ is smoother (it has a smaller Lipschitz constant $\lambda$), and consequently $M$ transitions toward $M^\ast$ when $\epsilon$ decreases.
-In contrast, in the second scenario, as $\epsilon$ grows, $\|M-M^\ast\|_F$ can grow faster than linearly in $\epsilon$.
+Also, in Theorem~\ref{thm:mainthm}, the new loss $\hat{g}(M,w)$ is smoother (it has a smaller Lipschitz constant $\lambda$), and consequently $M$ transitions toward $M^\ast$ when $\epsilon$ decreases.
+In contrast, in Theorem~\ref{thm:mainthm_MSE}, as $\epsilon$ grows, $\|M-M^\ast\|_F$ can grow linearly in $\epsilon$.
 Here the new loss exhibits a rougher landscape (with a larger Lipschitz constant $\rho$), and hence when $\epsilon$ decreases, $M$ may actually move away from $M^\ast$.
 The loss function still becomes smoother as $\epsilon$ changes, but the local minimum remains distant from the ground truth.

-\section{The condition of \texorpdfstring{$\delta$}{}}
+\section{The Condition of \texorpdfstring{$\delta$}{}}

-\begin{lemma}[$\delta$ condition with explicit choice of bandwidth Parameter $ h $] Assume Assumption~\ref{other_assumption} and~\ref{noise_perturb} hold and use the definitions in Lemma~\ref{lemma:delta_bound_with_w} in Appendix~\ref{sec:delta}.
-Let the bandwidth be chosen as $h = \frac{\sqrt{2} B}{\sqrt{G_{\min}}}$.
-Then, the quantity $ \delta $ must satisfy In particular, under the conservative (worst-case) assumption, this reduces to